Is Manual Testing Dying Under The Influence Of Automated Testing?

 Boris Beizer, an American software engineer

 A QA specialist, who performs manual testing, has to be attentive, innovative, resourceful and hard-working.
-It may seem a hard process, but a true specialist can do everything in short-term and with a high-level productivity.
-Some people may think that because of technological improvement the manual testing era is over, but in reality, this classic method has become one of the vital for the software development.
+It may seem a hard process, but a true specialist can do everything in short-term and with high-level productivity.
+Some people may think that because of technological improvement the manual testing era is over, but in reality, this classic method has become one of the vital for software development.
 Why?
 Let’s find out!

 Advantages of manual testing:

 - It doesn’t use frameworks but may use guidelines, checklists, stringent processes to prepare special test cases;